thejerf/cm/README.md

     mutation.
 And in my experience, direct mutation is a frequently common case, as is cloning a set once and performing many mutation operations on it (like subtracting several sets).
+  * To support this library there is also a Tuple2 and Tuple3 type.
+While these may not be 'full featured' tuples, I have found a use for them in table-based tests to avoid declaring

+        type SomeTestType struct {
+             In  Type1
+             Out Type2
+        }

+    If you're using this library anyhow, there's no harm in using them.

 There's nothing particularly "special" about this implementation, no magic sauce or anything.
 Just code I've had to write in several projects and